Lyme disease: Imaging

 Neuroimaging is controversial in whether it provides specific patterns unique to neuroborreliosis, but may aid in differential diagnosis and in understanding the pathophysiology of the disease.
 Though controversial, some evidence shows certain neuroimaging tests can provide data that are helpful in the diagnosis of a person.
-Magnetic resonance imaging (MRI) and single-photon emission computed tomography (SPECT) are two of the tests that can identify abnormalities in the brain of a person affected with this disease.
+Magnetic resonance imaging (MRI) and single-photon emission computed tomography (SPECT) are two tests that can identify abnormalities in the brain of a person affected with this disease.
 Neuroimaging findings in an MRI include lesions in the periventricular white matter, as well as enlarged ventricles and cortical atrophy.
 The findings are considered somewhat unexceptional because the lesions have been found to be reversible following antibiotic treatment.
 Images produced using SPECT show numerous areas where an insufficient amount of blood is being delivered to the cortex and subcortical white matter.
 However, SPECT images are known to be nonspecific because they show a heterogeneous pattern in the imaging.
 The abnormalities seen in the SPECT images are very similar to those seen in people with cerebral vasculitis and Creutzfeldt–Jakob disease, which makes them questionable.

 Differential diagnosis

-Community clinics have been reported to misdiagnose 23–28% of Erythema migrans (EM) rashes and 83% of other objective manifestations of early Lyme disease.
+Community clinics have been reported to misdiagnose 23–28% of erythema migrans (EM) rashes and 83% of other objective manifestations of early Lyme disease.
 EM rashes are often misdiagnosed as spider bites, cellulitis, or shingles.
 Many misdiagnoses are credited to the widespread misconception that EM rashes should look like a bull's eye.
-Actually, the key distinguishing features of the EM rash are the speed and extent to which it expands, respectively up to 2–3 cm/day and a diameter of at least 5 cm, and in 50% of cases more than 16 cm.
-The rash expands away from its center, which may or may not look different or be separated by ring-like clearing from the rest of the rash.
+Actually, the key distinguishing features of the EM rash are the speed and extent to which it expands, respectively up to 2–3 cm (around 1 inch) per day and a diameter of at least 5 cm (2 inches), and in 50% of cases more than 16 cm (6 inches).
+The rash expands away from its center, which may or may not look different or be separated by a ring-like clearing from the rest of the rash.
 Compared to EM rashes, spider bites are more common in the limbs, tend to be more painful and itchy or become swollen, and some may cause necrosis (sinking dark blue patch of dead skin).
 Cellulitis most commonly develops around a wound or ulcer, is rarely circular, and is more likely to become swollen and tender.
-EM rashes often appear at sites that are unusual for cellulitis, such as the armpit, groin, abdomen, or back of knee.
+EM rashes often appear at sites that are unusual for cellulitis, such as the armpit, groin, abdomen, or back of the knee.
 Like Lyme, shingles often begins with headache, fever, and fatigue, which are followed by pain or numbness.
-However, unlike Lyme, in shingles these symptoms are usually followed by appearance of rashes composed of multiple small blisters along with a nerve's dermatome, and shingles can also be confirmed by quick laboratory tests.
+However, unlike Lyme, in shingles, these symptoms are usually followed by the appearance of rashes composed of multiple small blisters along with a nerve's dermatome, and shingles can also be confirmed by quick laboratory tests.